Kong/docs.konghq.com/app/contributing/index.md

 ### Content requirements

-Before you change anything except fixes for typos or well-known grammar rules, look through our [style guide](../style-guide) and [markdown rules](../markdown-rules).
-The style guide provides a minimal set of style guidelines we ask you to adhere to, and the markdown rules specify how you must work with certain kinds of content -- includes, variables, new pages -- to make sure they integrate with our Jekyll implementation.
+Before you change anything except fixes for typos or well-known grammar rules, explore these resources:

+* Our [style guide](../style-guide).
+Provides a minimal set of style guidelines we ask you to adhere to.
+* Our set of [markdown rules](../markdown-rules) for making your content work with our Jekyll implementation.
+Specifies how you must work with certain kinds of content -- includes, variables, new pages.
+* Our [list of Kong-specific terms](../terms).
+Includes product names and other terms the Kong docs use in specific ways.

+### Build locally

+Updates to the Kong docs `main` branch are automatically published with our Netlify integration.
+We also work with Netlify preview deploys, so when you create a pull request on GitHub, Netlify automatically provides a preview build that includes your changes.

+If you are making substantial changes, we ask that you build locally before you create your PR.
+This lets you run tests locally, and helps you fix any build errors before working with Netlify.

+See [the README](https://github.com/Kong/docs.konghq.com/blob/main/README.md) for instructions to set up and build locally.

 ### First-time contributors